 Quarter over quarter results have remained negatively impacted by the global slowdown in renewable energy markets, negatively impacted by rising interest rates and high inflation, among other macro-economic factors, for the past 24 months.
 Following the end of 2022 and the start of 2023, sales, particularly in consumer driven channels, declined across the market due to this industry demand shift, which included Eguana.
 In prior strong quarters, sales were made to the major USA partner, who had orders in the distribution channels, and in early 2023 the industry came to a significant halt, which impacted all companies in the solar industry.
-The following analysis for the year ended December 31, 2024, reflects this negative shift.
+The following analysis for the three months ended March 31, 2025, reflects this shift.